Skip to main content

 Environment variables

-For Docker agents, the appsettings.json file is not used and is going to be ignored.
+For Docker agents, the appsettings.json file isn't used and is going to be ignored.

 The sample compose.yml file includes an environment section with a minimal set of variables required to start the container.
 You can add other variables as needed.
 Refer to the following list for some additional variables you can configure: